online-erini/WB_intensity_analyzer/README.md

 4. View the printed intensities and the pop‑up bar graph.

 ## How to Get Band Coordinates
-Use any image viewer (ImageJ, FIJI, GIMP) to read pixel positions:
+Use image viewer (ImageJ, FIJI, etc) to read pixel positions:
 * **(x1, y1)** = top‑left corner of the band box
 * **(x2, y2)** = bottom‑right corner

-## Roadmap / Ideas to Extend
-* Auto‑detect lanes and bands with edge detection
-* Normalize bands to housekeeping protein
-* Export results to CSV or Excel
-* Build a Streamlit or PyQt GUI

-## License
-MIT

 """